 Pressure Switch Terms

-A limit of how much deviation from the switch set point is allowed, measured in points per square inch or as a percentage.
+- A limit of how much deviation from the switch set point is allowed, measured in points per square inch or as a percentage.

-a pressure actuated switch, the differentiation between the actuation point and the re-actuation point.
+- In a pressure actuated switch, the differentiation between the actuation point and the re-actuation point.

 - The range of pressure a switch encounters under normal conditions.

 - Pressure that surrounds a pressure switch.